 It features differential pull cords on the collar that are easy to use.
 We're not convinced that there is a huge benefit to this, but it is nice that Kelty uses water-resistant DriDown, which we feel adds value to this bag and allows it to dry marginally quicker.
 For a bag that offers more features, consider the Sea to Summit III or the Nemo Salsa 30.
 Both offer various features, which earned them a 10 out of 10 in the features metric.

 The Cosmic Down will work well for car camping and moderate length backpacking trips, but it lacks the warmth, weight, and level of packability for us to consider it a well-rounded 3 season sleeping bag.
 It is roomy enough to add several layers once the temperature dipped between 30-40°F; conversely, its full-length zipper allows for the bag to be completely unzipped and used like a blanket for warm summer nights.

-The Kelty Cosmic Down is best suited for car camping or backpacking trips where its weight and packed size wont be a big deal.
-It is a good introductory down sleeping bag for novice or budget backpackers and is warm enough for summer use at low to mid-elevations.
+The Cosmic Down is best suited for car camping or backpacking trips where its weight and packed size won't be a hindrance.
+It is a good introductory down sleeping bag for novice, occasional, or budget backpackers, and is warm enough for summer use at low to mid-elevations.

 At $160, the Cosmic Down is pretty unbeatable.
 For new hikers or folks on a tight budget, we don't think anything comes close to the Cosmic Down for $160.

 This contender wins our Best Buy Award for its exceptional value.
 We love the low price, the use of down insulation, and the overall simple design of the bag.
 At $170, you'd have a difficult time finding a better down sleeping bag that compares in warmth, weight, and packability.
 For the price, the down insulation will maintain its warmth over time at least twice as long when compared with synthetic models.